United Nations Climate Change Conference: 2004: COP 10, Buenos Aires, Argentina

 COP 10 took place on 6–17 December 2004.

 COP 10 discussed the progress made since the first Conference of the Parties 10 years ago and its future challenges, with special emphasis on climate change mitigation and adaptation.
 To promote developing countries better adapt to climate change, the Buenos Aires Plan of Action was adopted.
 The parties also began discussing the post-Kyoto mechanism, on how to allocate emission reduction obligation following 2012, when the first commitment period ends.

 2005: COP 11/CMP 1, Montreal, Canada

 COP 11/CMP 1 took place between 28 November and 9 December 2005, in Montreal, Quebec, Canada.
 It was the first Conference of the Parties serving as the Meeting of the Parties to the Kyoto Protocol (CMP 1) since their initial meeting in Kyoto in 1997.
 It was one of the largest intergovernmental conferences on climate change ever.
 The event marked the entry into force of the Kyoto Protocol.
 Hosting more than 10000 delegates, it was one of Canada's largest international events ever and the largest gathering in Montreal since Expo 67.
 The Montreal Action Plan was an agreement to "extend the life of the Kyoto Protocol beyond its 2012 expiration date and negotiate deeper cuts in greenhouse-gas emissions".
-Canada's environment minister at the time, Stéphane Dion, said the agreement provides a "map for the future".
+COP President and Canada's environment minister at the time, Stéphane Dion, said the agreement provides a "map for the future".

+Delegates of the COP also paid their respect to UNFCCC Executive Secretary, Joke Waller-Hunter who had passed away just 2 months before the conference.